DazzWh/GodotDiscordServerBot/README.md

 #### For V1:
 + [ ] Complete parity with previous version (minus role management)
++ [ ] !tut (a consolidation of other tutorial links)
++ [ ] Auto add an emoji to showcase entries
 + [ ] Class names bikeshedded into making sense
 + [ ] Modules content split into readable structure
 + [ ] Memes implementation discussed
     - [ ] Do we need memes?
     - [ ] Do we need to store images in the repo?
-+ [ ] Discord token optionally read from a file in the executed folder, not from environment variable
++ [x] Discord token optionally read from a file in the executed folder, not from environment variable
 + [ ] Publish instructions written, or cross platform build settings saved in repo

 ---